+If the test results are outside the above limits of precision, the Department will immediately investigate.

-(a) Evaluation of RAP/FRAP Test Results.
+(b) Evaluation of RAP/FRAP Test Results.
 All of the extraction results shall be compiled and averaged for asphalt binder content and gradation, and when applicable Gmm.
 Individual extraction test results, when compared to the averages, will be accepted if within the tolerances listed below.